onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

     - browser should ask to enable the webcam
 2. Accept the webcam to be used on browser
     - photo capture frame should display preview from webcam
-3. Wait for 8 seconds
+3. Wait for 10 seconds
-    - A warning should pop up asking if you are having problems with the webcam
+    - A warning should pop up with "Use your mobile" link
-4. Click on "Upload a selfie image to continue"
+4. Click on "Use your mobile"
-    - You should be able to upload an image
+    - You should be able to continue on mobile

 ##### 24. Live capture fallback on mobile
 (Google Chrome on Android, getUsermedia supported browser, and Safari on iOS11+)